Great Recession in Russia: Automotive industry

 In June 2008 The Economist described "Russia's booming car market" as a place where "you just need someone to count the money".
 In November the market slowed to its lowest since January 2007.
 AC Nielsen linked the market drop to a collapse in auto loan programs and general uncertainty among consumers, and predicted that unless auto loans recover, the market will slide back into the 1990s.
 The government supported domestic auto makers by an increase in tariffs on imports, leading to an expected 7.5–8% price increase for imported cars.

 GAZ and KAMAZ were the first auto makers to declare production cuts in September–October 2008.
 GAZ truck production has decreased by 23.4% in September 2008; in October the company announced week-long shutdowns of the main assembly line to meet decrease in demand for its most successful line, the GAZelle truck.
 KAMAZ, the target of acquisition by Daimler AG since July, has been reporting financial difficulties since September.
 In October KAMAZ reduced working hours by a third, from six-day to four-day working week.
 KAMAZ requested a 15 billion rouble state-backed loan and took a private loan from Citigroup at 9% over prime rate; in December Daimler AG acquired the first 10% in KAMAZ stock, citing "perfect storm" as a good time acquisition.

 AvtoVAZ disclosed emergency measures on 16 October, when Igor Sechin held an industry-wide anti-crisis brainstorming session in Togliatti.
 AvtoVAZ reported a stockpile of 100 thousands unsold cars (two months' output).
-The company requested government assistance of 1 billion US Dollars arranged through a Vneshtorgbank loan.
+The company requested government assistance of 1 billion US Dollars arranged through a VTB loan.
 Unlike other major borrowers who used VTB loans to substitute foreign capital, AvtoVAZ loan was intended solely to pay current expenses.

 AvtoFramos, Moscow-based manufacturer of Renault Logan, has confirmed that instead of a planned weekly New Year holiday, the plant will stop for a month, 12 December 2008 to 12 January 2009.
 Trade unions asserted that AvroFramos has practiced short-time stoppages in November; plant administration refuted these statements.
 According to the unions, unsold stock reached 8 thousand cars, a month's output of the plant.

 Amtel-Vredestein has closed two of its tire plants due to cash flow problems.
 On 2 December media announced closure of Bor Glass Works, the principal supplier of auto glass, but the news was soon refuted as false by the plant administration.